dimanikulin/dimanikulin/WhatILearnedAsSubjectMatterExpert.md

 ## Integration
 Then I started studying [Multimedia IR systems](./MultimediaSystems.md) the **FVA Tool Set** shall integrate with.
 Integration with offline [Multimedia IR systems](./MultimediaSystems.md) is implemented through integration with [digiKam](https://www.digikam.org/about/), and integration with online [Multimedia IR systems](./MultimediaSystems.md) is implemented through integration with [Google Photos](https://en.wikipedia.org/wiki/Google_Photos).
-As [Multimedia IR systems](./MultimediaSystems.md) performs a search by certain criteria, based on multimedia [metadata](https://en.wikipedia.org/wiki/Metadata), the FVA Software shall be able to work with the same multimedia [metadata](https://en.wikipedia.org/wiki/Metadata) to be integrated with [Multimedia IR systems](./MultimediaSystems.md).
+As [Multimedia IR systems](./MultimediaSystems.md) perform a search by certain criteria, based on multimedia [metadata](https://en.wikipedia.org/wiki/Metadata), the FVA Software shall be able to work with the same multimedia [metadata](https://en.wikipedia.org/wiki/Metadata) to be integrated with [Multimedia IR systems](./MultimediaSystems.md).
 <img src="Images/IntegrationFVA.png" alt="IntegrationFVA.png" />

 ### Integration with digiKam
-For [digiKam](https://www.digikam.org/about/), I found that **Collections** setting shall be used to define how it is configured to search through [multimedia data](https://link.springer.com/referenceworkentry/10.1007%2F978-0-387-39940-9_1008).
+For [digiKam](https://www.digikam.org/about/), I found that the **Collections** setting shall be used to define how it is configured to search through [multimedia data](https://link.springer.com/referenceworkentry/10.1007%2F978-0-387-39940-9_1008).
 **Monitor the albums for external changes (requires restart)** setting shall be enabled.
-Taking into account this setting, [digiKam](https://www.digikam.org/about/) will pick up external changes in the collection as soon as proposed solution puts it in.
+Taking into account this setting, [digiKam](https://www.digikam.org/about/) will pick up external changes in the collection as soon as FVA Tool Set puts it in.

 <img src="Images/IntegrationDigiKam.png" alt="IntegrationDigiKam.png" />

-However, from **FVA Tool Set** side it is required to provide a possibility to configure storage in a way to be able to put [multimedia data](https://link.springer.com/referenceworkentry/10.1007%2F978-0-387-39940-9_1008) processed and to be integrated with [digiKam](https://www.digikam.org/about/).
+However, from the **FVA Tool Set** side, it is required to provide a possibility to configure storage in a way to be able to put [multimedia data](https://link.springer.com/referenceworkentry/10.1007%2F978-0-387-39940-9_1008) processed and to be integrated with [digiKam](https://www.digikam.org/about/).
 Therefore, a separate [UI](https://en.wikipedia.org/wiki/User_interface) screen shall be created to ask a user what storage location, [digiKam](https://www.digikam.org/about/) should be used for incoming [multimedia data](https://link.springer.com/referenceworkentry/10.1007%2F978-0-387-39940-9_1008).

-For example, a directory **C:\FVA** is selected for **Local Collections** as shown on the picture above.
+For example, a directory **C:\FVA** is selected for **Local Collections** as shown in the picture above.
-Therefore, when a user wants to integrate [multimedia data](https://link.springer.com/referenceworkentry/10.1007%2F978-0-387-39940-9_1008) after processing by FVA Tool Set, he/she shall be able to select **C:\FVA** directory as a directory in [UI](https://en.wikipedia.org/wiki/User_interface) to put the processed [multimedia data](https://link.springer.com/referenceworkentry/10.1007%2F978-0-387-39940-9_1008) in.
+Therefore, when a user wants to integrate [multimedia data](https://link.springer.com/referenceworkentry/10.1007%2F978-0-387-39940-9_1008) after processing by FVA Tool Set, he/she shall be able to select the **C:\FVA** directory as a directory in [UI](https://en.wikipedia.org/wiki/User_interface) to put the processed [multimedia data](https://link.springer.com/referenceworkentry/10.1007%2F978-0-387-39940-9_1008) in.
-As soon as it is done, **FVA Tool Set** will put [multimedia data](https://link.springer.com/referenceworkentry/10.1007%2F978-0-387-39940-9_1008) into a selected directory and Multimedia IR system will be able to search through it.
+As soon as it is done, **FVA Tool Set** will put [multimedia data](https://link.springer.com/referenceworkentry/10.1007%2F978-0-387-39940-9_1008) into a selected directory and the **Multimedia IR system** will be able to search through it.

 ### Integration with Google Photos
 Integration with [Google Photos](https://en.wikipedia.org/wiki/Google_Photos) is implemented in the same way.